MultiSafepay/docs/content/payment-methods/request-to-pay.md

 ---
 Request to Pay is a Deutsche Bank payment method based on the PSD2 Open Banking API.
 Customers are redirected to Deutsche Bank online banking to authenticate themselves, and authorize a secure SEPA transfer.
 Settlement is instant (if supported) or within 24 hours.

-The funds are transferred directly to your business bank account, instead of your MultiSafepay balance, which simplifies reconciliation.
+The funds are transferred directly to your business bank account, instead of your account balance, which simplifies reconciliation.

 > 🚧 Availability
 > Request to Pay is currently not available to new merchants.
 It is still supported for existing merchants.